Isaiah 31 – The Lord Will Give Victory, Not Egypt

 And their horses are flesh, and not spirit.

 And he who is helped will fall down;

 They all will perish together.

 b.
 Now the Egyptians are men, and not God; and their horses are flesh, and not spirit: Judah was also wrong about their trust in Egypt.
 The Egyptians and their armies were not as mighty as they seemed to be.
-All the LORD must do to topple them, along with all who trust in them, is to stretch out His hand.
+All the Lord must do to topple them, along with all who trust in them, was to stretch out His hand.